istng/reddit-posts-tlg-bot/README.md

 Just change the token and subreddit from `run.sh` to your telegram bot token and the desired subreddit, whithout the `/r/`.

-Feel free to make ask any questions or make any suggestions or pull requests.
+Feel free to ask me any questions or make any suggestions or pull requests.